metamn/react-mui/README.md

 ### Menu

 - In portrait mode: hamburger menu / Drawer
-- In landscape mode: Tabs, scrolling
+- In landscape mode: Tabs, with scrolling tab headers on large number of menu items

 ### Hero